myk245/github-readme/README.md

 # 👋🏼 Hello!
 My name is Cindy Kei.

-### I am a Full-Stack Software Engineer @CommonLit. 👩🏻‍💻

 ## I am passionate about creating social change and making a difference through innovative, powerful technologies.
 💻    🌏    📱    💡

 ## About Me
 Highly motivated and growth-minded Full-Stack Software Engineer with a focus on user experience.
 Curious self-starter with a proven ability in cross-team collaboration.
-I am motivated by the opportunity to build thoughtful solutions that create a positive impact.
+Motivated by the opportunity to build thoughtful solutions that create a positive impact.

 ### Technologies:
 **Languages/Frameworks**: JavaScript, Ruby, React, React Native, Rails